Simple Craigslist Job Posting Tips that Deliver Real Candidates

 4. Select the type of job you’re offering.

 5. Fill in all the necessary fields, including email address (keep the Craigslist relay setting on to avoid spam), title, post body, compensation and employment type.
+Use the CL mail relay to avoid spam to your email address.
 Then click continue.

 6. Locate your business on the map.